-2-6.2 JWOL1 Wake On LAN
+2-6.2 WOL1 Wake On LAN

-This connector connects to a LAN card with a Wake On LAN output.
+This connector is connected to the LAN card with a Wake On LAN output.
 The connector powers up the system when it receives a wake-up packet or signal through the LAN card.

-This feature requires that Wake On LAN feature is enabled in the BIOS setting called "Power Management Setup" and that your system must be on ATX power supply with at least 720mA / +5V standby power.
+This feature requires that Wake On LAN feature is enabled in the "Power Management Setup" of BIOS setting and that your system must be on an ATX power supply with at least 720mA / +5V standby power.